Thieves use different methods to steal cars - from traditional breaking and entering to keyless theft.

 After gaining access by using a turbo decoder or another method, the device is placed into the OBD port, which is usually located underneath the dashboard.

 From here, the criminals can download all the car’s information, including the unique code for the key.
-A duplicate key is then created, in a similar way to transponder key cloning.
+They can then create a duplicate key.

 Securing against OBD compromise

-Again, multi-layered security will help with this.
-So then even if the criminals manage to gain entry to the car, steering wheel locks and handbrake locks will be difficult to remove.
+Multi-layered security should help with this.
+So then even if the criminals manage to gain entry to the car, steering wheel locks and handbrake locks could be difficult to remove.

-The electronic control unit works in a similar way to a laptop or a computer and controls the engine and other functions.
+The ECU works in a similar way to a laptop or a computer and controls the engine and other functions.

 Securing against ECU replacement